-After receiving the booster, there will be additional follow up visits as outlined in the diagrams below.
+After receiving the booster, there will be four additional follow up visits as outlined in the diagrams below.
+A subset of participants will also be asked to keep an electronic diary of any symptoms for the first 7 days after they have received the booster vaccine.